 Policies and Procedures

 Enrollment Policy There are a few forms that must be completed and, in our possession, before we can assume the responsibility of teaching your child.
 There are no exceptions.
-You are required to keep us informed of any change in address, telephone numbers, and any other pertinent information on these forms as they arise, including notifying us of additional childhood immunizations or provide us with an immunization except form.
+You are required to keep us informed of any change in address, telephone numbers, and any other pertinent information on these forms as they arise, including notifying us of additional childhood immunizations.
+An immunization exemption form is required if you do not vaccinate.

-Holding A Space If it is decided that your child(ren) will enroll in BCAA, and you will not be placing your child(ren) with me until a later date, you must pay the first month's tuition, supply/curriculum fee up front to hold your space.
+Holding A Space If it is decided that your child(ren) will enroll in BCAA, and you will not be placing your child(ren) with me until a later date, you must pay the first two week’s tuition, supply/curriculum fee up front to hold your space.
 All fee rules apply.
 The deposit is NON-REFUNDABLE if you decide (for any reason) that you will not be enrolling your child(ren).
 All paperwork is due at that time, as well.
 If those are NOT paid the spot will NOT be considered yours.